Skip to content

 More reliable data started when the US Central Certificate Service, introduced in 1968 to handle surging trading volumes, was replaced by the Depository Trust Company in 1973.
 Rather than physical stock certificates, investors were now more likely to have their stocks held electronically at a central depository.

-But then there are also years in which share prices have risen by dozens of percent, with the current year being a perfect example.
+However, there are also years in which share prices have risen by dozens of percent, with the current year being a prime example.
 An episode of high returns often follows a weak period.

 It’s hard to find all-world 20-year returns, but at least the S&P 500 never had a 20-year negative return.